-I’m a design researcher who’s connected organisations to audience insights and facilitated collaboration, for about 9 years – in the e-commerce technology, automative, mobile sectors, and b2b sectors.
+I’m an award winning design researcher who’s connected organisations to audience insights and facilitated collaboration, for about 9 years – in the e-commerce technology, automative, mobile sectors, and b2b sectors.

 How did you start your career?